FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 It has also been found that Dropout ensures a good generalization of the learned network, so we will use that below.
 Dropout is usually active when training a model and inactive in inference.
-Flux automatically sets the training mode when alling the model in a gradient context.As a final non-linearity, we use the `sigmoid` activation function.
+Flux automatically sets the training mode when calling the model in a gradient context.
+As a final non-linearity, we use the `sigmoid` activation function.

 ```julia